Measurement of cosmogenic $^9$Li and $^8$He production rates at RENO: Summary

 \section{Summary}

 The $\beta$-n emitters from \LiS and \HeS radioisotopes are produced as spallation products of cosmic muons in the RENO ND and FD.
 Their observed rates are obtained by a spectral fit without their muon time and spatial information.
-A relative fraction of the two cosmogenic isotopes is measured by MC expected spectra of their $\beta$-decays, and thus allows a direct measurement of the individual \LiS and \HeS yields.
+A relative fraction of the two cosmogenic isotopes is measured by MC expected spectra of their $\beta$ decays, and thus allows a direct measurement of the individual \LiS and \HeS yields.
 Other cosmogenic radioisotopes such as \BS and \NS are also observed, and their contribution to the $\beta$-n sample is estimated.
 The cosmogenic \LiS yields at the two underground detector sites show a clear relationship with the mean muon energy.
 A well-behaved power-law dependence of the \LiS yield is obtained as a function of the mean muon energy from combining available other measured values.
 The power-law relationship provides a useful prediction of \LiS and \HeS $\beta$-n emitting background rates for $\rm ^{12}C$ based underground detectors.